 “There’s a natural bond between country music and Budweiser—it’s about independence and the freedom to live the life that you choose,” Kosco says.
-“And as country music is going through this change where you’re starting to see a lot of the stars draw more popularity in the mainstream, and Budweiser itself has gone through a visual rebranding identity change this year, it’s a turning point for both country as a brand and Budweiser as a brand, so it made a lot of sense to connect it together.”
+“And as country music is going through this change where you’re starting to see a lot of the stars draw more popularity in the mainstream, and Budweiser itself has gone through a visual rebranding identity change, it’s a turning point for both country as a brand and Budweiser as a brand, so it made a lot of sense to connect it together.”
 (Agency: Engine Shop, New York City.)

 HGTV: Welcome Home

 After identifying a high index trend between country music fans and viewers of HGTV, the home improvement network set its sights on the CMA Festival to construct a 3,500-square-foot HGTV Lodge near Nissan Stadium in Nashville.
-The lodge for the last five years has served as an intimate concert venue featuring the hottest and up-and-coming country music acts.
+The lodge for the last several years has served as an intimate concert venue featuring the hottest and up-and-coming country music acts.

 The two-story structure made of reclaimed barn wood offers air conditioning and relax and recharge areas on top of 20 intimate artist performances for fans—a playground for organic sharing.
 For HGTV, the festival’s focus on the fans, and artists giving back to the fans, resonated with the network, which is about being authentic and relatable.